-- 1. Be clean, dry, well ventilated, properly drained, and provide accessibility for inspection, lubrication and maintenance.
-Outdoor installations may require protection from the elements. - 2.
+- 1. Be clean, dry, well ventilated, properly drained, and provide accessibility for inspection, lubrication and maintenance. - 2.
 Provide adequate space for motor removal without shifting the driven unit. - 3.
 Permit the motor to safely deliver adequate power.
 Temperature rise of a standard motor is based on operation at an altitude not higher than 3,300 feet above sea level. - 4.
 Avoid condensation of moisture in bearings and on windings.
 Motors should not be stored or operated in areas subject to rapid temperature changes unless motors are energized or protected with space heaters.